thingsneverchange/svelte-scrollable-arrow/README.md

 1. The component does not support custom arrow images, even though you can change the color & size
 2. You should wrap each item by `<ScrollableArrowItem/>` to make it work and be able to use the API of the component.
-3. The layout may break if the items in the content don't have fixed width, and height.
+3. The layout may break if the items in the content don't have fixed sizes(width/height)

 ## License
 [LIL License](https://github.com/thingsneverchange/svelte-scrollable-arrow/blob/master/License).